 To understand why a prenuptial agreement is so valuable, it is first important to understand the difference between community property and separate property.
-California is a community property state when it comes to property division in a divorce.
+California is a community property state when it comes to property division.

 This means that any assets (or debts) obtained by either spouse during the course of the marriage are community property, and both spouses share an ownership right to them.
 However, assets and debts obtained before marriage, along with inheritances and some gifts will remain the separate property of the spouse that obtained them, so long as the separate assets have not commingled with marital assets.
 Commingling transforms a separate asset into a marital asset when the two are combined in such a way that the separate nature of the asset is lost.